Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 ### High-Level System Diagram

-Below is a Mermaid diagram showing the system components and data flows.
-It illustrates client interactions, FastAPI server, Redis, Celery workers, PostgreSQL, Qdrant, and Google Gemini APIs.
+This diagram visually represents the end-to-end data flow and component interactions within WebRAG.
+It illustrates how client requests are processed through the FastAPI API, managed by Celery and Redis, stored in PostgreSQL and Qdrant, and leverage Google Gemini APIs for embeddings and LLM interactions.

 ```mermaid
 flowchart TD